Camp Jackson affair: Conflict

-Secessionist leader General Frost reported that his command was "deprived of their arms, and surrendered into the hands of Captain Lyon.
-After which, whilst thus disarmed and surrounded, a fire was opened upon a portion of it by his troops, and a number of my men put to death, together with several innocent lookers-on--men, women, and children."

 The incident sparked several days of civil unrest in St. Louis.
 On May 11, Volunteers were fired upon from windows at 5th and Walnut streets; they returned fire at the mob.
 Colonel Henry Boernstein, commander of the 2nd Missouri Volunteer Infantry and publisher of the Anzeiger des Westens, a German-language newspaper in St. Louis, remarked in his memoirs that he gave several of his men leave to visit their families on the morning of May 11 and that "Most of them did not return... until it grew dark, with clothing torn, faces beaten bloody, and all the signs of having suffered mistreatment...
 Two of them never returned and they were never heard of again."

 Rumors spread throughout the city that the Germans were planning to murder the American population of the city; many wealthy St. Louisans fled to Illinois or the Missouri interior.
 Martial law was imposed, and with the arrival of federal regulars to relieve the German volunteers, the violence came to an end.